HueyLawagon/school-portfolio/README.md

 School portfolio for MMCM

-Team Logo for Team LAB is accessible title LAB_TeamLogo.png
+Team Logo for Team LAB is accessible titled LAB_TeamLogo.png

 Coursera certificate can be accessed titled Coursera_Certificate.pdf